adobe/sizewatcher/README.md

 - sudden increase in build artifact size
 - etc.

+Currently supported are git repository size itself and Node.js/npm modules - see [Comparators reference](#comparators-reference).
+More languages & options possible in the future.

 `sizewatcher` runs as part of your CI and reports results as comment on the pull request or as github commit status (optional), allowing to block PRs if a certain threshold was exceeded.

-Currently supported:

-- Node.js/npm `node_modules` size
-- `git` repository size
-- _more languages & options possible in the future_

 This is an example of a Github PR comment:

 ---